census-ecosystem/opencensus-ruby-exporter-stackdriver/README.md

 ```

 The core `opencensus` gem and the `google-cloud-trace` client library for the
-Stackdriver API, will be installed automatically as dependencies.
+Stackdriver API will be installed automatically as dependencies.

 ### Installing the plugin